webyrd/Barliman/README.md

 * get rid of hardcoded path to Chez executable
 * add input/output examples
 * find a cleaner and more flexible way to construct the program sent to Chez
-* create process tree to try the examples
-* add ability to change the evaluator rules and perhaps an explicit grammar as well
 * add ability to save and load programs
 * add "accept suggested completion" button